nreochWW/generator-lerna-typescript-react/README.md

 This will start up the Lerna publish CLI and provide you with options for publishing\
 Now your component TestExampleTwo will also pull in TestExampleOne as a dependency

-# Develop you components in Storybook
+# Develop your components in Storybook

 ```sh
 $ yarn storybook